 An introduction to the branch of psychology that explores mental processes such as thinking, perception, memory, attention, language, problem-solving, and decision-making.
 The goal is to provide students with an understanding of how we receive and process information from the environment and how the treatment of this information leads to our responses.

-Prerequisite and Corequisite: PSYC 201 and MATH 112; Prerequisite PSYC 330.
+Prerequisite or Corequisite: PSYC 201; Prerequisite PSYC 330.

 PSYC-400: BEHAVIOR MODIFICATION.